NicoJuicy/poc-micro-service/README.md

 4. Using mediatR, Nats and Postgres.
 There was a quick PoC for integrating Nats as message broker ( and i think it works).
 But didn't verify it as IntegrationEvents are not yet handled.

+5. **Infrastructure layer should only contain CRUD of the Aggregate ( eg. Contact).**, it contains too much now.